 Ever since my children were very young, I’ve had the desire to expose them to a second language.
-I’ve noticed over the last few years that they’ve been picking up phrases in Spanish, thanks to Dora and Diego!
-They can count in Spanish, know a few colors and some directions, it’s great!
-So I’ve been wanting to continue their learning of a second language, specifically Spanish.
-And since I’ve all but forgotten what I learned in 8th grade, I’ve been researching programs that can help teach me and my kids to speak Spanish.
+I’ve been wanting to continue their learning of a second language, specifically Spanish.
+So I’ve been researching programs that can help teach me and my kids to speak Spanish and how it can benefit them for years to come!

 I recently reached out to Rosetta Stone, a company known for their language immersion programs to talk with one of their learning experts, Duane Sider.
 He’s been with the company since 1997, helping develop the program to what it’s become today.
 We talked a lot about the benefits of why and how children learn a second language.
 Here are the main points I learned from my research and discussion with Duane: